thomasmueller/bau-lang/README.md

   to avoid panic for cases were it was used for "unimportant" operations such as calculating the number of instructions per second, for zero seconds.
   The same goes for modulo operations.
+* Where array bound checks are needed, and the index is out of bounds, the program panics.
+* If a type has a  `close()` function, it is called when the memory is freed.
+If this function re-adds a reference to the object, then the program panics.